-- 31. The BMWE currently has approximately 7,000 members in good standing who live and work in Canada.
+32. The BMWE currently has approximately 7,000 members in good standing who live and work in Canada.
 Most of the BMWE members in Canada work for either the Canadian National Railway ("CN") or the Canadian Pacific Railway ("CP").
-A smaller number of the BMWE members work for other employers. - 32.
-Since the Grand Lodge Convention in 2002, a number of BMWE members in Canada have expressed anger and unhappiness at their treatment by Former President Fleming, Defendant Simpson, and their supporters.
-Despite their efforts to resolve their dispute with Grand Lodge, Defendants have failed and refused to address any of their concerns. - 33.
+A smaller number of the BMWE members work for other employers.

+- 33. Since the Grand Lodge Convention in 2002, a number of BMWE members in Canada have expressed anger and unhappiness at their treatment by Former President Fleming, Defendant Simpson, and their supporters.
+Despite their efforts to resolve their dispute with Grand Lodge, Defendants have failed and refused to address any of their concerns. - 34.
 In particular, many Canadian members of BMWE believed that the changes to the Constitution voted at the 2002 Convention violate the rules of the Canadian Labour Council, in that the officers of BMWE Canada are no longer chosen by vote of only Canadian members.
-A number of Canadian members have tried to negotiate an acceptable compromise with the Grand Lodge Officers.

-- 34. On September 16, 2003, Defendant Simpson sent a letter to All Grand Lodge and System Officers in the United States and Canada, notifying them that the BMWE would be entering in merger negotiations with the International Brotherhood of Teamsters ("Teamsters"). - 35.
-Sometime in or about August 2003, the Canadian Auto Workers ("CAW") began soliciting Canadian BMWE members to sign authorization cards to have CAW represent them in the future. - 36.
-Shortly thereafter, the United Steelworkers of America ("Steelworkers") filed an application with the Canadian Industrial Relations Board ("CIRB") to be certified as the bargaining agent for all maintenance of way employees at CN, who are currently represented by the BMWE. - 37.
-In a letter dated October 14, 2003, Defendant Simpson wrote to the general chairmen of the three Canadian system federations, stating that in light of information about the activities of the CAW and the Steelworkers, "I am convinced that action must be initiated in order to protect the rights of Canadian BMWE members."
+A number of Canadian members have tried to negotiate an acceptable compromise with the Grand Lodge Officers. - 35.
+On September 16, 2003, Defendant Simpson sent a letter to All Grand Lodge and System Officers in the United States and Canada, notifying them that the BMWE would be entering in merger negotiations with the International Brotherhood of Teamsters ("Teamsters"). - 36.
+For months, the BMWE officers have been energetically working to convince members of the Union throughout the United States and Canada that a merger with the Teamsters would bring important benefits to the BMWE membership. - 37.
+Sometime in or about August 2003, the Canadian Auto Workers ("CAW") began soliciting Canadian BMWE members to sign authorization cards to have CAW represent them in the future. - 38.
+Shortly thereafter, the United Steelworkers of America ("Steelworkers") filed an application with the Canadian Industrial Relations Board ("CIRB") to be certified as the bargaining agent for all maintenance of way employees at CN, who are currently represented by the BMWE.

+39. In a letter dated October 14, 2003, Defendant Simpson wrote to the general chairmen of the three Canadian system federations, stating that in light of information about the activities of the CAW and the Steelworkers, "I am convinced that action must be initiated in order to protect the rights of Canadian BMWE members."
 The letter continued: